Replacing Multi-Step Assembly of Data Preparation Pipelines with One-Step LLM Pipeline Generation for Table QA: Introduction

 \textbf{\textit{Challenge III: Ensuring robustness during preprocessing.}} Even with a carefully finetuned LLM designed to generate high-quality pipelines, failures are inevitable when the model encounters unusual or previously unseen NL questions.
 A single faulty operation—such as overly aggressive filtering or an incorrect aggregation—can permanently remove question-critical information and make downstream reasoning impossible.
 This reveals a core tension between \emph{compression efficiency} and \emph{information preservation}: while aggressive table compression helps reduce reasoning complexity, any loss of essential data invalidates the entire preprocessing pipeline.
 The challenge, therefore, is to design a robustness mechanism that mitigates generation errors without compromising too much on efficiency and interpretability.

 To address this, \ours incorporates two complementary mechanisms: \emph{Operation Merge} and \emph{Adaptive Rollback}.
 Operation Merge tackles the nondeterminism inherent in pipeline generation by producing multiple candidate pipelines in parallel and constructing a final, more reliable pipeline through a consensus-based voting algorithm over an operation trie.
 This filters out spurious or unstable operations that may appear in single-pass outputs.
 Adaptive Rollback provides runtime safeguards against information loss.
-When the downstream QA model signals that the processed table lacks sufficient information, the system incrementally reverts to earlier states—i.e., tables resulting from fewer preprocessing operations—ultimately reverting to the original table if necessary.
+When the downstream QA model signals that the processed table lacks sufficient information, the system incrementally reverts to earlier states---i.e., tables resulting from fewer preprocessing operations---ultimately reverting to the original table if necessary.

 Together, these mechanisms strike a balance between the efficiency of single-pass preprocessing and the robustness required for real-world TQA.
 They enable our lightweight framework to reliably handle diverse questions and edge cases without relying on multi-agent coordination or iterative refinement.